pudup/klotski-solver/README.md

 A simple Klotski puzzle solver written naively.
 Works from any position.

 Uses BFS to find the shortest path.
-Takes about 16 seconds (deepcopy overhead?)
+Takes about 9 seconds
 <br>
-Also finds every single unique solution in a couple seconds more.
+Also finds every single unique solution in a second more.

 # Recursive Bruteforce Alternative